snipekill/distributed-grep/README.md

 - `JOIN_ACK` - Sent by the introducer to the sender along with the membership list, this acknowledges the entry of new member to the group.
 - `INTRODUCE` - Sent by the introducer to its successors in the ring to introduce the new member joined in the group.
 - `PING` - Sent by monitors to the machines they are monitoring at configurable periodic intervals.
-- `PING_ACK` - Sent as a response to the incoming ping from monitors to alert their live status.
+- `PING_ACK` - Sent as a response to the incoming ping from monitors to alert its live status.
-- `LEAVE` - Sent by the VM who voluntarily wants to leave the group or it can also be sent by monitors to alert their successors that one of the machine it was monitoring has exceeded the time threshold to respond.
+- `LEAVE` - Sent by the VM who voluntarily wants to leave the group or it can also be sent by monitors to alert its successors that one of the machines it was monitoring has exceeded the threshold time to respond.

 ### Instructions for running